 Indiabulls said the deal was aimed at expanding its joint venture portfolio with Blackstone.

-In March this year, Blackstone had divested 50% stake each in Indiabulls Properties Pvt.
+In March this year, Blackstone had bought a 50% stake each in Indiabulls Properties Pvt.
 Ltd and Indiabulls Real Estate Company at an enterprise value of Rs 9,500 crore (around $1.46 billion) in one of the biggest private equity deals in the Indian real estate sector.

-In effect, it shed stakes in Indiabulls Finance Centre and One Indiabulls Centre, two key commercial properties in Mumbai.
+In effect, the developer shed stakes in Indiabulls Finance Centre and One Indiabulls Centre, two key commercial properties in Mumbai.

 Shortly after that, Blackstone Group agreed to buy a commercial property in Chennai from Indiabulls Real Estate Ltd for Rs 850 crore ($123 million).